Vasaka (Malabar Nut): Benefits, Uses, and Where to Buy Authentic Adhatoda Supplements

 • Antimicrobial Properties of Adhatoda vasica: Malabar nut leaves may help fight respiratory infections due to their antimicrobial properties.
 This can be helpful in preventing or shortening the duration of infections.

-After testing 12 brands, we recommend AspKom Vasaka Leaves for:
+After testing 12 brands, we recommend AspKom Vasaka Capsules for:

 ✅ Authenticity: Sourced directly from Kerala farms.